OpenZeppelin/compound-monitoring/defender/README.md

 - Standardize all YAMLs with single quotes
 - Scheduling time 52560000 to 525600000
 - Verify Secrets error handling
 - Validate if relay settings are the same between old vs new - Done
 - Update the README
 - Verify Paused status on production - Done
-- Verify that git mv was used when possible
+- Verify that git mv was used when possible - Done, only Governance Twitter/Discord Summaries got mixed up.

 Stretch goals:
 - Learn if serverless [environment variables](https://adamdelong.com/serverless-environment-variables/) available inside of autotasks